 However, be aware that others may not be there to help.
 They may feel awkward about helping or assume that you're getting back to your routine and don't need help any more.
 Or they may have personal reasons, such as lack of time or things going on in their own lives.

 Try to remember that this time after treatment is new for all.
 Your family members may also need time to adjust to this new chapter of life for your loved one.
 Some points you can make:

 - Let them know that recovery may take more time than expected.
 Your loved one may lack energy for a while and need time to adjust to this new normal.

-- Ask them to continue doing your loved one's regular duties and tasks until he can get back to a normal routine.
+- Ask them to continue helping with your loved one's regular duties and tasks until he can get back to a normal routine.

 - Let them know what the follow-up care will be and how your loved one will be monitored.